aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.fields/barcodeparameters/_index.md

 ## BarcodeParameters class

 Container class for barcode parameters to pass-through to BarcodeGenerator.
+To learn more, visit the [Working with Fields](https://docs.aspose.com/words/cpp/working-with-fields/) documentation article.

 ```cpp
 class BarcodeParameters : public System::Object